great-expectations/great_expectations/docs/guides/tutorials/getting_started/connect_to_data.rst

 Once you have a DataContext, you'll want to connect to data.
 In Great Expectations, :ref:`Datasources <reference__core_concepts__datasources>` simplify connections, by managing configuration and providing a consistent, cross-platform API for referencing data.

 Let's configure your first Datasource: a connection to the local Postgres database we've provided.
-Follow the next steps in the CLI init flow (**Note** the non-standard port ``65432`` for the Postgres connection!):
+Follow the next steps in the CLI init flow. (**Note** the non-standard port ``65432`` for the Postgres connection!):

 .. code-block:: bash

     Would you like to configure a Datasource?
-[Y/n]: <hit enter>
+[Y/n]: <press enter>

     What data would you like Great Expectations to connect to?
         1. Files on a filesystem (for processing with Pandas or Spark)